 Total days calculation

-The total-days figure uses a completely separate method: raw timestamp subtraction.
+The total-days figure uses a completely separate method to calculate date difference totals: raw timestamp subtraction.
 Both dates are converted to milliseconds since the Unix epoch, the difference is taken, and the absolute value is divided by 86,400,000 (milliseconds per day).
 This approach automatically includes every leap day that falls within the period.

 The date difference formula